tguens/understand-predict-winner.github.io/results.md

 Finally by not taking into account the undecided voters, we obtain some very good predictions for 2018.
 We can notice that the 95% confidence intervals of Democrat and Republican don't overlap, so the victory of the Democrats was very certain.

-v) Comparison with political events
+vi) Comparison with political events

 These smoothing curves can also help to identify evolution shift, for example we can see that Republican intention of votes have been declining.
 Then people working in analytics can relate these shifts or evolution to real events, and understand the consequences of some events on vote intention.
 Therefore, this smoothing curve is valuable for people who are looking for election insights.